-The remainder of the budget continued to stay on track in meeting goals and actions.
 A successful outcome occurred with Action 2 as the enrollment process has been streamlined and therefore no substantive actions are needed with enrollments, but simply the maintenance of keeping this process in place moving forward.
+Additional funding was not needed to increase temporary staff since marketing was not launched and our normal annual spikes in enrollment periods declined.